-Description Fraud Error Judgement Planned response 4 NELC, as with all English councils, are facing spending pressures in social services.
-The situation is heightened at NELC because of a recent poor inspection and subsequent intervention into children's services.
-The Council recognises the need to make transformative change in order to address the underlying issues in the service and as a result are considering how and whether to flexibly use capital receipts.
-This has led to an enhanced risk to ensure that regulations are followed and REFCUS is accounted for appropriately. - • • We will review the Council's arrangements to comply with relevant guidance on the use of flexible capital receipts, including governance and reporting.
+Description Fraud Error Judgement Planned response 4 Revenue Expenditure Funded from Capital Under Statute (REFCUS)NELC, as with all English councils, are facing spending pressures in social services.
+The situation is heightened at NELC because of a recent poor inspection and subsequent intervention into children's services.The Council recognises the need to make transformative change in order to address the underlying issues in the service and as a result are considering how and whether to flexibly use capital receipts.This has led to an enhanced risk to ensure that regulations are followed and REFCUS is accounted for appropriately. - • • We will review the Council's arrangements to comply with relevant guidance on the use of flexible capital receipts, including governance and reporting.
 We will also test expenditure applied under the flexible capital receipts policy to ensure they meet relevant definitions and are recoded accurately.